alexaka1/serilog-extensions/README.md

 | **IntProperties**     | **IntProperties**     | **Utf8Json**   |  **6.978 μs** | **0.1468 μs** | **0.4212 μs** | **1.5259** |  **4.77 KB** |
 | **IntProperties**     | **IntProperties**     | **Expression** | **10.997 μs** | **0.2177 μs** | **0.4687 μs** | **2.2583** |  **6.99 KB** |

-Thirdly, I specifically had a usecas in the project thich required logs to be in `camelCase`, and none of the built-in formatters supported that, not even `ExpressionTemplate`, since I couldn't find a way to specify a custom `JsonNamingPolicy` for properties.
+Also, I specifically had a use-case in the project which required logs to be in `camelCase`, and none of the built-in formatters supported that, not even `ExpressionTemplate`, since I couldn't find a way to specify a custom `JsonNamingPolicy` for properties.